davidefiocco/davidefiocco.github.io/_drafts/2020-07-11-debugging-containers-with-vs-code.md

 After having performed the change, I can run a [final debugging round](/images/2020-07-11-fix.png) and check that the code runs without major hiccups.
 The bug seems solved!
 So, after having configured `git` (if this wasn't done before) [I can commit the new version of the code](/images/2020-07-11-commit.png) and push it to its GitHub repository.

 That's it.
-Note that we could keep upgrading the app indefinitely in the same fashion as above by performing more and more commits!
+Note that we could keep upgrading the app indefinitely in the same fashion, by performing more and more changes and commits!

 ### Sail away